zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 uv: Python package manager (required for installing dependencies)

 # Installation
-Use the following command in a terminal to clone the sample application repository:
+Use the following command in a terminal to clone the repository:
 ```
 git clone https://github.com/zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks
 ```